 MINNEAPOLIS (AP) — There’s cold.
 And then there’s subzero, frostbite cold.

-Record-breaking frigid temperatures started blanketing the Midwest on Sunday in part because of a “polar vortex,” which one meteorologist says will send piles of polar air into the U.S.
+Record-breaking frigid temperatures will blanket the Midwest beginning Sunday, part of a “polar vortex,” that one meteorologist says will send piles of North Pole air down into the U.S.

 At temperatures of 15 to 30 below, exposed skin can get frostbitten in minutes and hypothermia can quickly set in.